weblyzard/inscriptis/README.rst

 The following section provides a number of example annotation profiles illustrating the use of Inscriptis' annotation support.
-The examples present the used annotation rules and an image that highlights a snippet with the annotated text on the converted web page, which has been created using the HTML postprocessor as outlined in Section :ref:`annotation postprocessors<Annotation postprocessors>`.
+The examples present the used annotation rules and an image that highlights a snippet with the annotated text on the converted web page, which has been created using the HTML postprocessor as outlined in Section `annotation postprocessors <#annotation-postprocessors>`_.

 Wikipedia tables and table metadata
 -----------------------------------